RP3Agency/sass-guidelines/index.md

 ## CSS Ruleset

-At this point, this is mostly revising what everybody knows, but here is how a CSS ruleset should be written (at least, according to most guidelines, including [CSS Guidelines](http://cssguidelin.es/#anatomy-of-a-ruleset)):
+Here is how a CSS ruleset should be written at RP3:

-* related selectors on the same line; unrelated selectors on new lines;
+* selectors on new lines;
 * the opening brace (`{`) spaced from the last selector by a single space;
 * each declaration on its own new line;
 * a space after the colon (`:`);